Cimagroup/Experiments-SurveyGreenAI/README.md

 In order to perform the experiments on the Roboflow dataset, you must use Yolov5DatasetRoboflow.ipynb, where you can choose the reduction method, as well as the reduction percentage.

+Pd: If you want to select a reduction rate of 75%, you must enter 0.25 in perc, in the notebook Yolov5DatasetRoboflow.ipynb

 ## Dataset Mobility Aid

 In order to perform the experiments on the Mobility Aid dataset, you must use Yolov5DatasetMobilityAid.ipynb, where you can choose the reduction method, as well as the reduction percentage.